jimdigriz/uri2smug/README.md

     	| xargs -0 -n1 aws s3 presign --expires-in 300 \
     	| ./uri2smug.pl '20170416 - Example'

-**N.B.** you have to first create the album (called 'Gallery') via the web frontend under 'Organize'
+**N.B.** you should set `expires-in` to several hours if you have a large number of photos to import as the URL may expire before `uri2smug` actually gets to processing it!

 ## First Time